ricomariani/CG-SQL-author/CQL_Guide/int05.md

 The `make.sh` file in the `sources/cqlrt_cf` directory illustrates how to get CQL to use this new runtime.
 The demo itself is a simple port of the code in [Appendix 10](guide.md#appendix-10-cql-working-example).

+### The `cqlrt.lua` Runtime

+Obviously even the generic functions of `cqlrt_common.c` are not applicable to Lua.
+The included `cqlrt.lua` runtime provides methods that are isomorphic to the ones in the C runtime, usually even with identical names.
+It has made fairly simple choices about how to encode a result set.
+How to profile (it doesn't) and other such things.
+These choices can be changed by replacing `cqlrt.lua` in your environment.

 ### Recap

 The CQL runtime, `cqlrt.c`, is intended to be replaced.
 The version that ships with the distribution